ArjunNarayanan/LinFlo-Net/README.md

 conda install pytorch3d -c pytorch3d
 ```

+You can find all the other dependencies in the system generated `requirements.txt` in the repository.
+You should be able to install these directly with `pip` after installing the above packages.

 ### Test that everything works

 First request a brief interactive session with a GPU,